NLog/NLog.DiagnosticSource/README.md

 - CustomProperty : Custom property assigned to this activity.
 Must be used together with Item-option
 - Events : Events attached to this activity (Use `Format="@"` for json-array)
 - TraceState : W3C tracestate header
 - TraceFlags : See System.Diagnostics.ActivityTraceFlags for activity (defined by the W3C ID specification).
-Can be combined with `format="d"`
+For int-value combine with `format="d"`
 - SourceName : Name of the activity source associated with this activity
 - SourceVersion : Version of the activity source associated with this activity
 - ActivityKind : Relationship kind between the activity, its parents, and its children.
-Can be combined with `format="d"`
+For int-value combine with `format="d"`
 - TraceStateString : W3C 'tracestate' header as a string
-- Status : Status code of the current activity (formatted as Enum name by default).
-Can be combined with `format="d"`
+- Status : Status code of the current activity (`Ok` or `Error`).
+For int-value combine with `format="d"`
 - StatusDescription : Status description of the current activity

 **Formatting**